Welcome to the documentation for 🧸 Tiny

 map.draw(x, y) -- Draw the default layer on the screen at the x/y coordinates.

-map.draw(x, y, sx, sy) -- Draw the default layer on the screen at the x/y coordinates.
+map.draw(x, y, mx, my) -- Draw the default layer on the screen at the x/y coordinates starting the mx/my coordinates from the map.

 map.draw(layer) -- Draw the layer on the screen by it's index.